pillimetlavamsi/Splunk/Attacks/FTP_Brute_Force_Attack/Readme.md

 ![FTP Brute Force - VSFTPD Installation](./Images/FTP_B_F_1.png)

-The terminal output in the screenshot confirms the successful installation of VSFTPD version **3.0.5-0ubuntu3.1** on the Ubuntu machine.
-Key details visible in the output:

-- **Package index refresh** was completed successfully before installation.
-- The system identified that **vsftpd** was the only new package to be installed, with a size of **120 kB**.
-- The package was downloaded from `http://in.archive.ubuntu.com/ubuntu` (Indian Ubuntu mirror, consistent with the lab being run in India).
-- The installer **unpacked and configured** the package: `Setting up vsftpd (3.0.5-0ubuntu3.1)`.
-- A **systemd symlink** was automatically created at `/etc/systemd/system/multi-user.target.wants/vsftpd.service`, which means VSFTPD is registered as a system service and will be manageable through `systemctl`.
-- The `man-db` trigger was also processed, updating the manual pages database.

 After this step, VSFTPD is installed but not yet active or configured for our use case.
 The next steps handle enabling and starting the service.

 ---